IHaveThatPower/fvtt-tribe8/README.md

 This is a rough, ever-changing list that depicts in approximate priority order what's on the list of yet-to-be-implemented features.

 ### Short Term
+- Combat tab
+  - DataModel for Armor-type Items
+  - Support for Thrown weapon ranges
 - Equipment tab
-  - Includes DataModel for Gear-type Items
-- Combat tab
+  - User-driven sorting
-  - Includes DataModels for Weapon- and Armor-type Items
 - Character artwork editing support
 - Item artwork editing support
 - Finalize character sheet layout